tanevanwifferen/ToGODer/README.md

 There is one rule and one rule only:
 Both sides of the argument must be recognised.

-I see two networks with two functions.
-One is a community network.
-It makes decisions for a community to settle disputes and give advice to a community.
-The other network is a network for individuals going through the individuation process.
-It explains the two sides for a question, a spiritual answer and a worldly answer.
-One network is used for yin, the other for yang.
+The network will give answers based on the two sides of yin and yang, spirituality and corporality.
+Further it will decide plans of attack for how to take action when disputes arrise, taking both views into account.
+We must make the best decision taking individuality into account of all participants.

 Development will happen in the same way.
-You can help work on this repository, you can fork it and create your own comminity or you can run and develop it all by yourself.
+You can help work on this repository, you can fork it and create your own community or you can run and develop it all by yourself.

 Are we able to put our trust in a machine we